fritz-marshal/fritz/doc/user_guide.md

 on the Group page.
 Group admins can create new filters (and modify existing ones).
 System administrators can grant alert stream access to the groups.

-`Fritz` provides rich alert stream filtering capabilities through its Kowalski backend, which consumes the ZTF Kafka alert stream, persisting the alerts to a database, and supplementing them with additional data such as the Galactic coordinates, external catalog cross-matches, machine learning scores etc.
+`Fritz` provides rich alert stream filtering capabilities through its BOOM backend, which consumes the ZTF Kafka alert stream, persisting the alerts to a database, and supplementing them with additional data such as the Galactic coordinates, external catalog cross-matches, machine learning scores etc.